What is Down Round?

 #4 – Morale of the Company

-From the point of view of the company, and up round is a good news as it acts like a reward for the hard work its employees have been putting in and therefore acts like a morale booster for them and helps them in their continued effort for better performance because in case of a privately held company, the stock market news and other such publically available means of rewarding news don’t exist so an up round acts as a bearer of good news.
-This is a demoralizing affair for the employees and their owners because they might have to shut down the company if the situation gets too dire.
+From the point of view of the company, and up round is good news as it acts as a reward for the hard work its employees have been putting in and therefore acts as a morale booster for them and helps them in their continued effort for better performance because in case of a privately held company, the stock market news and other such publically available means of rewarding news don’t exist so an up round acts as a bearer of good news.
+It is a demoralizing affair for the employees and their owners because they might have to shut down the company if the situation gets too dire.

 #5 – Counter-Intuitive Impact

-At times an up round may bring in complacency in the company and can lead it into future down rounds and a down round may act as a reality check when the employees rise up to the challenge and boost their performance leading up to an up round in the future.
+At times an up round may bring in complacency in the company and can lead it into future down rounds.
+A down round may act as a reality check when the employees rise to the challenge and boost their performance leading up to an up round in the future.
 Therefore it is a subjective situation and may have a counter-intuitive impact.

-This has been a guide to What is Down Round & Definition.
-Here we discuss the differences between down round vs up round & its importance along with limitation.
+This article has been a guide to What is Down Round & Definition.
+Here we discuss the differences between down round vs. up round & its importance along with limitation.
 You can learn more about from the following articles –